-- Scheme booklet, announcements and other member communications (TKU 13a) - Principle contents of the most recent Actuarial valuation and subsequent actuarial advice.
-To include the valuation report and recovery plan (if appropriate), and summary funding statement (TKU 13b), as well as the importance of intervaluation monitoring (CIPFA) - Minutes of meetings, including policy decisions recorded in them and the requirement to publish minutes of Committee (pension board) meetings on the website (TKU 13c) - Regular stewardship reports, including compliance issues (TKU 13d) - Internal audit reports or reports of alternative internal checks, including checks on the adequacy and robustness of systems and on calculations used in individual member communications (TKU 13f) - Annual report and accounts for the scheme and for the scheme employers.
-(TKU 13g) - Any significant contract in respect of scheme assets, including contingent assets or guarantees and insurance policies (TKU 13h)
+- the Pension Administration Strategy (GCOP) - the Communications Policy (GCOP) - Scheme booklet, announcements and other member communications (TKU 13a) - Policy statements on the exercise of discretionary functions (GCOP) - the Information Security Policy and cyber risk mitigation procedures (GCOP) - The Publication Scheme, including the process for responding to Freedom of Information requests (GCOP) - Principle contents of the most recent Actuarial valuation and subsequent actuarial advice.
+To include the valuation report and recovery plan (if appropriate), and summary funding statement (TKU 13b), as well as the importance of intervaluation monitoring (CIPFA) - Minutes of meetings, including policy decisions recorded in them and the requirement to publish minutes of Committee (pension board) meetings on the website (TKU 13c)

-- Any other significant agreement or contract, including those with delegated authorities or professional advisers and suppliers of services, e.g. contracts of appointments, service level agreements (TKU 13i) - Any Committee approved procedures, including the internal disputes resolution procedure, conflicts of interest and risk management (TKU 13j) - Statement of compliance with the Myners' Principles (where appropriate) (TKU 13k) - Terms of reference of any sub-committee (where relevant) (TKU 13I) - The Corporate Plan (TKU 13n) - Schedule of meetings and a timetable for anticipated agenda items - Job descriptions for the Chairperson and for the Committee Members (TKU 130) - Committee Member skills audit, training needs analysis and training log (TKU 13p) - The whereabouts of all original documents and the arrangements for their custody, safekeeping and access (TKU 13q)
+- Regular stewardship reports, including compliance issues (TKU 13d) - Internal audit reports or reports of alternative internal checks, including checks on the adequacy and robustness of systems and on calculations used in individual member communications (TKU 13f) - Annual report and accounts for the scheme and for the scheme employers.
+(TKU 13g) - Any significant contract in respect of scheme assets, including contingent assets or guarantees and insurance policies (TKU 13h) - Any other significant agreement or contract, including those with delegated authorities or professional advisers and suppliers of services, e.g. contracts of appointments, service level agreements (TKU 13i) - Any Committee approved procedures, including the internal disputes resolution procedure, conflicts of interest and risk management (TKU 13j) - Statement of compliance with the Myners' Principles (where appropriate) (TKU 13k) - Terms of reference of any sub-committee (where relevant) (TKU 13I) - The Corporate Plan (TKU 13n) - Schedule of meetings and a timetable for anticipated agenda items - Job descriptions for the Chairperson and for the Committee Members (TKU 130) - Committee Member skills audit, training needs analysis and training log (TKU 13p) - The whereabouts of all original documents and the arrangements for their custody, safekeeping and access (TKU 13q)